THE WEST HIGHLAND WAY 'CHALLENGE' RACE.

 MEMBERSHIP OF 'THE WHW IN A DAY CLUB'

-The race presents THREE trophies, for the FIRST, SECOND and THIRD finishers. ( No competitor sub-group trophies are awarded e.g. Men, Ladies, Vets, 50+, 60+, 70+, teams, juniors, etc.).
-The main reason for this is everyone who completes gets the tropy of the boxed, Glencairn Crystal cut 'Skye' fluted wine glass.
-These glasses are very expensive, especially with the engraving.
+The race presents THREE trophies, for the FIRST, SECOND and THIRD finishers. ( No competitor sub-group trophies are awarded in this race e.g. Men (only), Women (only) ; Vets (men) ; Vets (women) ; 50+men, 50+women ; 60+men ; 60+ women ; 70+men 70+ women ; teams ; juniors ; etc, etc.) The reason for not having sub-group trophies like in other races, is the Race Committee feel everyone who completes the ultra, WHW CHALLENGE RACE race, has completed a great achievment and deserve a trophy to remember the race by, so ALL FINISHERS get a trophy, of a boxed, Glencairn Crystal cut 'Skye' fluted wine glass.
+These race glasses are very expensive, especially with the engraving.

 DISTANCE COMPLETION CERTIFICATE